 - Civility

 - Collegiality

 - Diversity

 - Active listening and communication

-- Agreements that are made and kept

 COMMON PLANNING TERMS AND DEFINITIONS:

 The language of planning is replete with specialized terms.
 As you read through this document it may help to refer to this set of definitions:

 Goals

 Purposefully quite broad, goals provide a general sense of some high aspiration that applies to all or a large part of the college community.